NYU-LARX/larx-lab-manual/docs/_pages/remote_access.md

 ![img](../_media/ssh_graphics.png)

 Many software such as *VS code* and *PyCharm* all follow the same pattern.
-We will discuss SSH of these softwares in [xxxxxxxxxxxxxxxxxx]()
+SSH configurations of these softwares are discussed in [Installed Software](_pages/installed_software.md)